 Mobile app use will continue to grow, but so will the competition.
 Therefore, it’s not always useful to base <a ” target=”_blank” rel=”noopener noreferrer”>monetization decisions on the medium or platform – there’s money in all platforms.
 And less popular platforms don’t necessarily mean less money, since there’s also less competition.

 Monetizing the Multi-Device User

 Most people use multiple devices, and monetization opportunities abound, whether you’re considering smartphones, tablets, or desktop devices.
 However, certain monetization opportunities are more suited to certain devices.

 E-Commerce – In general, mobile users don’t convert as well on e-commerce sites.
 Part of the reason for this is because e-commerce sites have laborious mobile checkout processes.
-Another reason is because customers tend to view mobile as more transitory.
+Another reason is that customers tend to view mobile as more transitory.
 Bigger purchases often require a bigger commitment and more research.

 Apps – Certain apps are quickly becoming the domain of mobile devices.
 Utilitarian or work-related applications may find their way into the workplace, so they may be a good monetization opportunity for developers.
 Video games could go either way, but, generally speaking, apps are the way to go for mobile monetization.

 Digital Content – As mentioned, if you have content that easily transfers between platforms, such as writing or music, then platform-specific monetization doesn’t matter much.
 Just ensure that your website is responsive and your content can be viewed easily on any device.

 The Multi-Channel Conversion Funnel

 Monetization is all about conversion, and marketing is all about funnels.